nk2028/tshet-uinh-encoder-python/README.md

 # qieyun-encoder [![](https://badge.fury.io/py/qieyun-encoder.svg)](https://pypi.org/project/qieyun-encoder/) ![](https://github.com/nk2028/qieyun-encoder/workflows/Python%20package/badge.svg)

-Convert a pronunciation in the Qieyun phonological system to a three-character phonological encoding.
+Convert a phonological position of the Qieyun phonological system to the three-character phonological encoding and the phonological description.

 Note: this package is only intended for developers.